0.2 - The stages of a Bilan Carbone®

 At the launch of a Bilan Carbone® approach, it is necessary to frame:

-• The maturity level the organisation in terms of carbon accounting and its position on the low-carbon transition pathway.
-This involves drawing up an initial diagnosis: is the organisation carrying out its first or nth Bilan Carbone®?
+The (Advanced level) covers the majority of CSRD ESRS E1.
+Bilan Carbone® results are usable within these initiatives. the organisation in terms of carbon accounting and its position on the low-carbon transition pathway.
+This involves making a first diagnosis: is the organisation carrying out its first or nth Bilan Carbone®?
 What are the internal and external expectations?
 What resources are available?
 Will this be a first or nth awareness-raising on planetary issues?
-The method is divided into 3 main maturity levels in order to propose requirements adapted to the organisation and its objectives: Beginner, Intermediate and Advanced.
+The method is broken down into 3 main maturity levels in order to propose requirements adapted to the organisation and its objectives: Beginner, Intermediate and Advanced.

-• The steering and internal governance allow structuring, coordinating and ensuring the completion of the approach.
-The level of requirement on the steering of each of the steps of the approach, notably hierarchical involvement and training, may depend on the maturity level.
+The governance and internal governance make it possible to structure, coordinate and ensure the completion of the approach.
+The level of requirement on the governance of each of the approach's steps, notably hierarchical involvement and training, may depend on the (Advanced level) covers the majority of CSRD ESRS E1.
+Bilan Carbone® results are usable within these initiatives..

-This method necessarily focuses on the induced emissions by a organisation.
+This method mandatorily addresses the induced emissions by a organisation.

 The organisation defines its organisational, temporal, and identify its emission sources allowing it to delimit its operational boundary.
 It identifies the transition risks and opportunities.

-This makes it possible to delimit the study and prepare the accounting phase, ensuring that all the organisation's direct and indirect emissions are included.
+This makes it possible to delimit the study and prepare the accounting phase, being certain to include all the organisation's direct and indirect emissions.

-The level of requirement on the identification of boundaries may depend on the maturity level of the organisation.
+The level of requirement for identifying the boundaries may depend on the (Advanced level) covers the majority of CSRD ESRS E1.
+Bilan Carbone® results are usable within these initiatives. of the organisation.

-The Stakeholder engagement is a crucial part of the Bilan Carbone® approach, since it enables all the organisation's stakeholders to be made aware and then to get moving to carry out the Bilan Carbone® and engage the transition plan.
-Stakeholder engagement continues continuously throughout the Bilan Carbone® approach, and must allow the transmission of certain key messages to trigger the move to action.
+The Stakeholder engagement is a crucial part of the Bilan Carbone® approach, since it allows all the organisation's stakeholders to be made aware and then to mobilise to carry out the Bilan Carbone® and commit to the transition plan.
+Stakeholder engagement continues continuously throughout the entire Bilan Carbone® approach, and should enable the transmission of certain key messages to trigger the move to action.

-The Bilan Carbone® method defines the expected outputs, that is to say the messages and the contents considered necessary to achieve a move to action and a sufficient reduction in emissions.
-However, the means (formats, tools, etc.) to achieve these objectives remain at the discretion of the approach coordinator.
+The Bilan Carbone® method defines the expectations, that is to say the messages and the content considered necessary to obtain a move to action and a sufficient reduction in emissions.
+However, the means (formats, tools, etc.) to achieve these objectives remain at the discretion of the approach lead.

-The requirements in terms of Stakeholder engagement adapt according to the organisation and its resources, depending on its maturity level.
+The requirements in terms of Stakeholder engagement adapt according to the organisation and its resources, depending on its (Advanced level) covers the majority of CSRD ESRS E1.
+Bilan Carbone® results are usable within these initiatives..

-The quality of the accounting (accuracy of activity data, of emission factors, etc.) varies according to the maturity level of the organisation and according to its resources.
+The quality of the accounting (precision of activity data, of emission factors, etc.) varies according to the (Advanced level) covers the majority of CSRD ESRS E1.
+Bilan Carbone® results are usable within these initiatives. of the organisation and according to its resources.

-The level of requirement of the transition plan is to be adapted to the organisation and its resources depending on its maturity level.
+Indicators allow monitoring of the and the performance of these actions. implementation The level of requirement for the transition plan is to be adapted to the organisation and its resources depending on its

 Last updated